jason-kerney/blog/_posts/2021/2021-04-23-restrospectives.md

 ### A Root Cause Analysis

 A retrospective may include a root cause analysis, but it is so much more.
-The goal of a root cause analysis is to find the leading contributing factor in a failure.
-There are 2 parts of this statement that are vastly different then a retrospective.
+The goal of a root cause analysis is to find the leading contributing factor in a failure, so that it may be prevented in the future.

 Retrospectives are not necessarily about discovering causal factors.
 They are about working in complex domains where cause can be distributed beyond detection.
 Instead, the team is poking at a system to see how it responds.